North HELP Coalition

 Dialysis patients are considered a vulnerable population for several reasons, but the primary reason is the reliance on ongoing and frequent care.
 Dialysis patients face unique challenges during disasters due to this need for uninterrupted access to their facility, care team, and supplies.
 Since its inception, the Coalition embarked on many initiatives aimed at helping dialysis providers and patients improve their disaster preparedness and resilience.

 The North HELP Coalition initiatives include:

 - Workshops with healthcare providers and administrators to evaluate risk in order to complete a Hazard Vulnerability Analysis (HVA) and write an Emergency Operations Plan (EOP).

-- Drills and exercises that test communication and coordination with the community and New York City emergency response partners to support compliance with new Centers for Medicare and Medicaid Services (CMS) emergency preparedness rule a simple process.
+- Drills and exercises that test communication and coordination with the community and New York City emergency response partners to improve the preparedness capabilities of dialysis center.

 - On-site and virtual Patient Outreach PreparednessTraining Program in partnership with the New York City Medical Reserve Corps (NYC MRC) at the NYC Department of Health and Mental Hygiene (DOHMH), to help dialysis staff educate their patients in emergency preparedness.